Hamza5743/TimeTableGenerator/README.md

 # Time Table Generator For FAST - NUCES

 Use it to generate clash less timetables according to the times you want a break and the courses+sections you want to choose It will give you all the possible time tables according to your schedule.
-So give it a go. https://hamza5743.github.io/TimeTableGenerator/Calculator.html
+ Click on the link to give it a go.
+[Timetable Generator](https://hamza5743.github.io/TimeTableGenerator/Calculator.html)

 ## Features
 - Clashless Time Table.